Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Open Challenges

 The THz wave has limited diffraction and the LoS path is extremely easy to be blocked by obstacles \cite{cov1}.
-When the THz waves are transmitted in non-line-of-sight (NLoS) channel, the data rate drops considerably due to reflection and/or scattering losses on rough surfaces \cite{cov2}.
-Besides, in high-mobility outdoor scenes, the beam misalignment caused by Doppler expansion needs to be seriously considered \cite{cov3}.
-Thus, THz communications need to expand coverage to support mobile access.
-The support of multiple APs is required to ensure the good reliability of the connection under multi-path redundancy.
-However, on one hand, coverage planning requires a detailed 3D model of the geographic environment to properly deploy APs, but the dense cells greatly increase the complexity of AP location planning.
-On the other hand, new challenges need to be fully considered before obtaining the diversity gain brought by coordinated transmission of multiple APs, including the control signal overhead between APs and the timeliness of finding the best joint transmission strategy \cite{cov31}.

-In the exception of increasing the APs, the reflective surface-assisted solution supports the reconstruction of the wireless environment of THz propagation, where the dielectric surfaces act as reflectors for THz waves \cite{cov4}.
-Some key concerns include how to locate the IRS to enhance the signal coverage \cite{cov5} and how to realize the optimal routine \cite{cov6} as well as the cascade beamforming \cite{cov7}.
-These concerns need to be fully addressed before practical systems can be deployed.
+When the THz waves are transmitted in the non-LoS (NLoS) channel, the data rate drops considerably due to reflection and/or scattering losses on rough surfaces \cite{cov2}.
+Thus, one possible solution is to add APs to expand the signal coverage.
+However, coverage planning requires a detailed 3D model of the geographic environment to properly deploy APs, but the dense cells greatly increase the complexity of AP location planning.
+On the other hand, new challenges need to be fully considered before obtaining the diversity gain brought by the coordinated transmission of multiple APs, including the control signal overhead between APs and the timeliness of finding the best joint transmission strategy \cite{cov31}.
+Another solution is adding IRSs to reconstruct the wireless environment with THz propagation\cite{cov4}.
+Some key concerns include how to locate the IRS to enhance the signal coverage \cite{cov5} and how to realize the optimal routine \cite{cov6}.
+Besides, in high-mobility outdoor scenarios, the beam misalignment caused by Doppler expansion needs to be seriously considered \cite{cov3}.